Rick Pitino Is Put On Unpaid Leave As University Of Louisville Reacts To Scandal

 Postel said Louisville athletic director Tom Jurich is being placed on paid administrative leave.

-Member station WFPL reports about the allegations in the FBI's bribery case:
+Member station WFPL reports about the allegations that touch on Louisville in the FBI's bribery case:

 "In one instance, an Adidas employee arranged for $100,000 and ongoing monthly payments allegedly funneled through a third-party company for a high school player, who is currently a freshman athlete at the school.
 That athlete is widely believed to be star recruit Brian Bowen."